 The painting was of two circles and a swish, but in my son’s eyes, it was two people hugging.
 I love that painting now and that story is one of the reasons I love Atlanta’s High Museum of Art for kids.
-Here are five other reasons why the High Museum of Art is a great destination for kids of any age.
+Here are five other reasons why the High Museum of Art is one of the best Atlanta museums for families.

 1. Discovery Backpacks

 The painting discussion above came about while my boys and I toured the museum using the free Discovery Backpacks.
 There are two versions that help kids (and adults) discover some of the pieces in the High’s permanent exhibit.
 Not only does it give parents questions to engage kids, but there are also hands on materials, like a large canvas and paint brushes, so kids can not only look, but touch.

 Younger kids will love the Greene Family Gallery where they can let their creativity soar.
 This is another area for touching.
 My boys enjoyed building structures just like the High’s architect Robert Meir, using the large soft geometric shapes.
 I thought the found objects that have magnets attached so they can be arranged and re-arranged on the metal board was a genius idea I could do at home to inspire my budding Howard Finster, a famous Georgia folk artist.

 The High works hard to engage families.
 Programs include Toddler Thursdays, Family Tours and Arts and Rec Family Fun Days where they have special performances as well as themed art workshops.
 As the mother of teens, I appreciate the specialty teen programs.
 The High Museum of Art has a teen council that helps them plan and execute special evening events, just for teens.

 4. Parents’ Night Out

 The High is a great place for a date night or girls’ night out, too.
 Table 1280 is a hip restaurant/bar located across the piazza.
 I’ve enjoyed Friday Night Jazz in the museum too, but my favorite was a wine tasting paired with special tours of the latest exhibit.